Make-School-Courses/MOB-1.3-Dynamic-iOS-Apps/Lessons/Lesson7/Lesson7.md

 Handling errors and validating successful state are key to working with the URLSession family of classes and functions.

+**Developer Hints:**
-Whether or not all the procedures listed below are required or optional depends on your particular implementation of URLSession.
-However, **handling the error** returned and **converting JSON data** should always be considered as **required** steps .
+- Whether or not all the procedures listed below are required or optional depends on your particular implementation of URLSession.
+- However, **handling the error** returned and **converting JSON data** should always be considered as **required** steps .

 ### Handle the `error` Object